 - Here's something most readers of Archie Comics and likely many of the people who produce them nowadays are unaware of: Jughead Jones is Native American.
 Or, at least he was.
 In his initial appearances, he was depicted in the stereotypical stoic, chiseled look typical of the 1940s.
 This quickly gave way to his familiar look by the early 1950s, but scattered references to his original ethnicity persisted, amazingly, until at least the 1980s.
 Some of it could just be chalked up to Jughead's Cloudcuckoolander nature (in one story he whips up a rain dance, causing a thunderstorm just to get out of work), but other references were harder to ignore; Reggie in particular was fond of giving Jughead nicknames such as "Big Chief Gross Beak" and "my Aboriginal amigo", which made no sense to people unfamiliar with the character's background.
 While no comment has been made on this issue for a while (and Jughead's family, once they were established, were pretty definitely white), it stands as a bizarre series of Depending on the Writer Early-Installment Weirdness Call Backs.

-- Alex Kane from the Dead or Alive fanfic Kunoichis Like Us.
-He's a French-American who was born and raised in Japan.
+- Alex Kane from the Dead or Alive fanfic Kunoichis Like Us is culturally Japanese, but ethnically half-French/half-American.